Trust-Anchor-Group/IdApp/Content/NeuronSDK.md

 2. Make it easy to find all navigation calls in the code, as well as pass live parameters.

 Using it is completely optional, feel free to call `Shell.Current.GoToAsync()` directly instead.

+### A Note on Dispose ###
+In general, Dispose is used to handle _unmanaged_ resources.
+This is usually not needed, but _can_ of course be implemented in various parts of the app.
+However, it should _not_ be done in the `Service` instances, as these are **re-used** during restarts.
+When the app shuts down, all the services' `Unload()` method is called.
+When the app starts, the services' `Load()` method is called.
+This is especially important to know during soft restarts, like when you're switching apps.
+In this case the pages and view models are kept around, which means they reference the same services.
+If you dispose a service and then recreate it, the app will fail.